Ewanrigg

 About the Big Local area

 Situated on the outskirts of Maryport on the west Cumbrian coast, the Ewanrigg Big Local area covered a residential estate.
-Just over 1,200 people lived within the area boundary and were predominantly white British (ONS, 2022a; 2023).
+Just over 1,200 people lived within the area boundary, most of whom identified as white British (ONS, 2022a; 2023).
 Residents lived in semi-detached and terraced housing managed largely by a local housing association.
 Facilities included green spaces, schools, a GP surgery, convenience shops and a community centre run by Ewanrigg and Netherton Tenants and Residents Association (ENTRA), which was both well-established and trusted within the community.

 Though the estate sat within a beautiful wider landscape of coast, fells and market towns, long-term industrial decline contributed to the area being among the 10 per cent most deprived neighbourhoods in the country (MHCLG, 2019a).